-- All of Binance tokens were leased upfront, while less than 30% of all XFL tokens will be available in year one.
+- All of Binance tokens were released upfront, while roughly only 43% of all XFL tokens will be available in year one.

 - The majority of BNB tokens were sold to / held by investors, while the majority of XFL tokens will go to liquidity providers.

 The beauty of the buyback & LP approach is the inverse correlation between the project’s success, and the number of tokens locked, essentially creating a self-regulating mechanism for the total number of tokens in circulation, while at the same time strengthening the token’s liquidity.

 - If the project performs well, the token price would appreciate naturally, which means that a fixed amount of FIAT revenue (1 M for example) would buy fewer tokens (as their price would be higher).
 If we assume a token price of 10 USD (purely as an example), this will net 100k tokens, half of which will be locked.

 - If the project performs worse, the token price would be lower, and a fixed amount of FIAT revenue (100k, for example) would buy more tokens.
 If we assume a token price of 0.1 USD, this will net 1 M tokens, half of which will be locked.

 As will be discussed further, a faster reduction in circulating tokens would mean faster token price appreciation and vice versa.